GSA/Section508.gov/_pages/manage/2024-02-11-laws-policies-feedback-mechanism.md

 ## Feedback Tracking and Reporting

 Agencies should have a tracking method for public accessibility feedback received.
-At a minimum, agencies should be able to perform ticket intake, assign a reference ID, and assign the ticket to the responsible party for resolution.This may be via an application or other ticketing system used within the agency, but may also include using a spreadsheet or equivalent to track especially for smaller agencies.
+At a minimum, agencies should be able to perform ticket intake, assign a reference ID, and assign the ticket to the responsible party for resolution.
+This may be via an application or other ticketing system used within the agency, but may also include using a spreadsheet or equivalent to track especially for smaller agencies.

 <ol type="1">
     <li>Clearly define roles and responsibilities: